-Spain, and in particular the Costa del Sol, is one of Europe’s most popular holiday destinations, and from Marbella, Puerto Banus, Benalmadena, Torremolinos , Mijas Costa, Fuengirola , San Pedro, Málaga or Estepona Ronda is only a short drive, between 45 minutes and 1hr 15minutes away, and is rated one of THE must-see destinations in Spain.
+Spain, and in particular the Costa del Sol, is one of Europe’s most popular holiday destinations.
+From Marbella, Puerto Banus, Benalmadena, Torremolinos, Mijas Costa, Fuengirola, San Pedro, Málaga or Estepona Ronda is only a short drive between 45 minutes and 1hr 15 minutes away, and is rated one of THE must-see destinations in Spain.

 The Bullring (Plaza de Toros)

 Often referred to as Spain’s largest and oldest bullring, it’s real significance is it’s beauty as an architectural wonder, and as the bullring where Pedro Romero, the father of modern bullfighting perfected his art.
 The museum of bullfighting is located under the seating in the rear of the building.